 For older couples considering alternatives to divorce, several options can help address marital issues or arrange for separate lives without legally ending the marriage.
 Here are some common alternatives:

-2. Marital Counseling: Seeking the help of a therapist or counselor can sometimes resolve issues and improve communication.
-Counseling can help couples understand each other better and possibly reconcile their differences.
+- Marital Counseling: Seeking the help of a therapist or counsellor can sometimes resolve issues and improve communication.
+Counselling can help couples understand each other better and possibly reconcile their differences.

-3. Mediation: Mediation involves a neutral third party helping the couple work through their issues and come to an agreement on how to manage their relationship moving forward.
+- Mediation: Mediation involves a neutral third party helping the couple work through their issues and agree on how to manage their relationship moving forward.
 This is often used to arrange terms of separation or to improve the relationship without heading to court.

 Each option has its own set of benefits and challenges, and what works best can vary significantly based on personal circumstances, financial considerations, and emotional needs.